nim-lang/Nim/doc/manual.rst

 can be used to construct tuples.
 The order of the fields in the constructor must match the order of the tuple's definition.
 Different tuple-types are *equivalent* if they specify the same fields of the same type in the same order.
-The *names* of the fields also have to be identical.
+The *names* of the fields also have to be the same.

 The assignment operator for tuples copies each component.
 The default assignment operator for objects copies each component.
 Overloading